 First, in 2010 the conference approved the funding of a pilot Small Community Integrated Emergency Management Course (IEMC), which was held in April 2010 at the City of Tarpon Springs.
 The IEMC is one of the FEMA Emergency Management Institute’s premier courses normally conducted on site in Emmittsburg, Maryland.
 The pilot course conducted in Tarpon Springs was very successful and beneficial to the city.
 A second pilot Small Community IEMC oriented to a small County was held in Dixie County in April 2011.
 This external program has the potential of greatly improving the response capability in Florida’s small cities and counties.
 Unfortunately, due to budget constraints, the program was suspended in 2013, but will be considered for implementation again in the future.

 Second, in looking to maintain an influx of high quality college graduates with degrees in Emergency Management related subjects into the emergency management community in Florida, the conference began a Student Scholarship Program in 2010.
 This program funded the registration fee and hotel room for the 23 students selected by the Educational Outreach Committee to attend the conference in 2010.
-This highly successful program has continued since.
+This highly successful program has continued through 2023.

 In early 2010, the Directors began the bid process for the 2012 conference.
 After site visits in Daytona and Orlando by GHC staff, the Directors approved the recommendation of accepting a bid to remain in Ft.
 Lauderdale for 2012 and 2013.